frederikrogge/calcium-sensor-analysis/README.md

-# updated-suite-of-viral-vectors
+# An updated suite of viral vectors for in vivo calcium imaging using intracerebral and retro-orbital injections

-Codebase for the analysis in our paper 'An updated suite of viral vectors for in vivo calcium imaging using intracerebral and retro-orbital injections'
+Codebase for the analysis in our paper *An updated suite of viral vectors for in vivo calcium imaging using intracerebral and retro-orbital injections*